 - Configure which data is deleted when a candidate asks to be forgotten (for example, you might decide to delete any PII but keep information that would allow you to generate reports on pipeline conversion);

 - Delete a candidate's data by clicking a button on their profile;

-GDPR: The GDPR significantly enhances people’s right to access their own personal data, and companies will need to provide this data to candidates upon request in an efficient and easy format.
+The GDPR significantly enhances people's right to access their own personal data.
+Companies will need to provide this data to candidates upon request in an efficient and easy format.

-If you have any other questions, please feel free to reach out to your Account Manager or fill out the form at www.greenhouse.io/asksupport.
+If you have any other questions, feel free to reach out to your Account Manager or contact Greenhouse Technical Support.